firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/hll-count-build.md

 `HLL_COUNT_BUILD` uses the HLL++ algorithm and allows you to control the set sketch size precision, similar to [`HLL_COUNT_DISTINCT`](hll-count-distinct.md).

-`HLL_COUNT_BUILD` requires less memory than exact aggregation functions, but also introduces statistical uncertainty.
+`HLL_COUNT_BUILD` requires less memory than exact count distinct aggregation, but also introduces statistical uncertainty.
 The default precision is 12, with a maximum of 20 set optionally.

 {: .note}